 The political science major requires no special background knowledge beyond a general understanding of civics, history, and government; however, solid writing abilities and some quantitative skills are an asset.

-The political science program at John Carroll University is highly flexible in structure, affording students the ability to pursue focused inquiries into their own areas of interest, to follow specialized tracks or concentrations, or complete a double major.
+The political science program at John Carroll University is highly flexible in structure, affording students the ability to pursue focused inquiries into their own areas of interest, to follow specialized concentrations, or complete a double major.

 Study begins with an overview of the basic fields of the discipline: